Home

 Graphic Equalizer GE-1000

 The successor off the GE-100.
 With the "new" Ibanez logo.
 I was amazed how little info there is on the net for this model.
 No Harmony Central review (and for the GE-100 there's only one).
 Compared to the GE-100 there's absolutely no difference at all.
 They're identical form an electronics perspective.
-Still a bummer ther the bypass switch isn't a footswitch.
+Still a bummer that the bypass switch isn't a footswitch.
 These EQ-s are pretty effective but not so easy to use on a pedal board.